-For centuries, experts, innovators and scientists had tried to create diamonds using scientific methods.
-A number of experiments failed and scientists continued to experiment with new methods and techniques until they found one.
-The field of creating diamonds in laboratories is ever changing with new and advanced technologies.
-Innovators are constantly researching to make the process more efficient.
+For centuries, experts, innovators, and scientists have tried to create diamonds using scientific methods.
+A number of experiments failed, and scientists continued to experiment with new methods and techniques until they found one.
+The field of creating diamonds in laboratories is ever-changing with new and advanced technologies.
+Innovators are constantly researching ways to make the process more efficient.

-Man-made, lab-grown, lab-created, engineered, and lab engineered are some of the terms used for diamonds that are created or engineered in laboratories with technological processes.
-These engineered diamonds are produced in highly controlled laboratory environments using high technology.
-The processes in the labs replicate the conditions and environments by which diamonds are formed under the Earth.
+Man-made, lab-grown, lab-created, engineered, and lab-engineered are some of the terms used for diamonds that are created or engineered in laboratories with technological processes.
+These engineered diamonds are produced in highly controlled laboratory environments using high equipment.
+The processes in the labs replicate the conditions and environments in which diamonds are formed under the earth.
 They are, in other words, engineered to become real diamonds.

-As opposed to natural diamonds that are created by geological processes, man-made, technological processes produce lab engineered diamonds.
-These technological processes are of the exact same compositions that produce diamonds beneath the Earth.
+As opposed to natural diamonds that are created by geological processes, man-made, technological processes produce lab-engineered diamonds.
+These technological processes are of the exact same composition that produces diamonds beneath the earth.

-But how does nature create diamonds, you may ask.
-Diamonds are created about 100 miles underground, because that is the place where the conditions under which diamonds are formed is found – that of high pressure and high temperature.
-Diamonds that are created beneath the Earth grow out as carbon traps in rocks.
-They transform under 2000 degrees Fahrenheit heat.
+But how does nature create diamonds, you may ask?
+Diamonds are created about 100 miles underground because that is the place where the conditions under which they are formed are found – that of high pressure and high temperature.
+Diamonds that are created beneath the earth grow out of carbon traps in rocks.
+They transform in 2000 degrees Fahrenheit heat.

-Engineered diamonds are created by following the process that form diamonds under Earth with the High Pressure High Temperature method.
-The process involves large presses that weigh hundreds of tons to produce the required pressure of about 5 GPa at 1500 degree C. In the chemical vapor deposition method, carbon plasma is created over a substrate on which carbon atoms deposit gradually, to form the rough diamond.
+Engineered diamonds are created by following the process that forms diamonds under the earth with the High Pressure, High-Temperature method.
+The process involves large presses that weigh hundreds of tons to produce the required pressure of about 5 GPa at 1500 degrees C. In the chemical vapor deposition method, carbon plasma is created over a substrate on which carbon atoms deposit gradually to form the rough diamond.

-A few years ago it would have been unimaginable to create diamonds in a laboratory.
-But with technological advances and innovation, experts made it possible to not just create lab grown diamonds, but to create diamonds that are as real as the mined diamonds.
+A few years ago, it would have been unimaginable to create diamonds in a laboratory.
+But with technological advances and innovation, experts have made it possible to not just create lab-grown diamonds, but to create diamonds that are as real as the mined diamonds.

-A number of experts and scientists tried to create lab grown diamonds by scientific experiments for years, but without success.
+A number of experts and scientists tried to create lab-grown diamonds through scientific experiments for years but without success.
 Henri Moissan is known to be one of the early inventors of creating diamonds in a laboratory.
-In the 1890s, he created a diamond by heating charcoal to 3500 degree Celsius inside a carbon cubicle.
-A number of people tried to follow the process and create lab grown diamonds but with little success.
-Experts kept trying new experiments to create true grown diamonds.
+In the 1890s, he created a diamond by heating charcoal to 3500 degrees Celsius inside a carbon cubicle.
+A number of people tried to follow the process and create lab-grown diamonds but with little success.
+Experts kept trying new experiments to create true-grown diamonds.

-The first lab grown diamonds were made by the HPHT method.
-In 1954, the GE invention of the belt press, which used pressure over 1.5 million pounds per square inch and temperature above 2000 degrees Celcius was used to create diamonds.
+The first lab-grown diamonds were made by the HPHT method.
+In 1954, the GE invention of the belt press, which used pressure over 1.5 million pounds per square inch and temperatures above 2000 degrees Celcius, was used to create diamonds.
 This technique has seen constant advancement to make more efficient machinery.
 The CVD process was developed after the HPHT process.

-Whereas previously, labs were able to produce small and colored stones, in the recent years a number of lab-grown diamond producers have started to grow large and colorless stones that appeal to a larger demographic of the diamond market.
+Whereas previously, labs were able to produce small and colored stones, in recent years, a number of lab-grown diamond producers have started to grow large and colorless stones that appeal to a larger demographic of the diamond market.

 All grown diamonds are accompanied by a diamond-grading certificate.
-Diamonds should only be sold or bought when accompanied by a certificate stating its quality.
-The International Gemological Institute (IGI) is an international independent diamond certification and appraisal institute.
-It develops comprehensive analysis and clear documentation of diamonds.
+Diamonds should only be sold or bought when accompanied by a certificate stating their quality.
+The International Gemological Institute (IGI) is an independent international diamond certification and appraisal institute.
+It develops a comprehensive analysis and clear documentation of diamonds.
 Diamond buyers rely on IGI grading reports to validate the quality of their diamonds.
-True grown diamonds should always come with a certification identifying them as laboratory-grown.
+True-grown diamonds should always come with a certification identifying them as laboratory-grown.

 © 2023 Grown Diamond Corporation - Lab Grown Diamonds.
 All rights reserved.| Sitemap